-Portland police arrest truck attack suspect Marquise Love, jail records show
+Portland truck attack suspect Marquise Love surrenders: police

-Portland police have arrested the 25-year-old accused of viciously attacking a truck driver who was seen on video being violently beaten, jail records show.
+Portland police have arrested the 25-year-old man accused of viciously attacking a truck driver who was seen on video being violently beaten, jail records show.

-Marquise Lee Love was booked in the Multnomah County Detention Center on Friday shortly after 5:30 a.m. local time, according to jail records.

-He was charged with assault, coercion and riot, all three of which are felonies, records show.
+Marquise Lee Love turned himself in and was booked in the Multnomah County Detention Center on Friday shortly after 8:30 a.m. local time, according to jail records.
+He was charged with assault, coercion and rioting, all three of which are felonies, records show.

+Police later confirmed the arrest in a press release shared on Twitter.

+"I am pleased the suspect in this case turned himself in and appreciate all of the efforts to facilitate this safe resolution," said PPB Chief Chuck Lovell.
+"Thank you to all of the members of the public who have provided information and tips to our investigators.
+Your assistance is very much appreciated."

 Love, who also goes by the name “Keese Love,” appears to have been captured on video repeatedly punching and kicking a man who was later identified in reports as being Adam Haner.